 Nut: Plastic

-Tuners: Sperzel, sealed, brushed chrome
+Tuners: Sperzel, sealed, satin chrome

 Pickups: Three, G&L vintage-style alnico single coil with non-adjustable pole pieces